Diamondbacks vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has collected 54 hits with 15 doubles, five home runs and 13 walks.
+- Castellanos has recorded 55 hits with 16 doubles, five home runs and 14 walks.
 He has driven in 26 runs with two stolen bases.

 Castellanos Recent Games